I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex

-Using the procedures outlined in Section VII below, faculty and staff must promptly report to the appropriate institutional contact any complaint or conduct that might constitute discrimination or harassment as defined by this policy, whether the information concerning a complaint is received formally or informally.
+Using the procedures outlined in Section VII below, faculty and staff must promptly report to the appropriate University contact any complaint or conduct that might constitute discrimination or harassment as defined by this policy, whether the information concerning a complaint is received formally or informally.
 Failure to do so may result in disciplinary action up to and including termination.

 All faculty and staff members are required to cooperate with investigations of alleged discrimination or harassment.
 Failure to cooperate may result in disciplinary action up to and including termination.
 Students are also required to cooperate with these investigations and failure to do so may result in disciplinary action up to and including expulsion.

 Because the courts have imposed strict obligations on employers with regard to discrimination and harassment, MTSU will offer periodic training for employees regarding conduct that could violate this policy.
 All employees, including faculty members, are expected to participate in this training.
 Further, all faculty members, students and staff are responsible for taking reasonable and necessary action to prevent and discourage all types of discrimination and harassment.

 1. Treating individuals less favorably because of their race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, or any other category protected by federal or state civil rights law; or

 2. Having a policy or practice that has a disproportionately adverse impact on protected class members.